This Term

 English

-Where possible our English work this term will link with our Theme work but English lessons will follow the Talk 4 Writing approach.
+English lessons will follow the Talk 4 Writing approach.
 At the start of the term the children will be consolidating learning from last year.
 Year 1 children will focus on writing labels and captions to help them understand the difference between a word and a sentence.
 Year 2 children will consolidate the sentence writing skills they learned last year, using capital letters, full stops and simple conjunctions.
-All the children will listen to, learn and do work on a story with a repetitive structure (A Dark, Dark, Tale), a list poem about pirates, a traditional tale (Rumpelstiltskin) and also letter structures, writing a letter to Santa.
+All the children will listen to, learn and do work on a story with a repetitive structure (A Dark, Dark, Tale), a list poem about senses, a traditional tale (Rumpelstiltskin) and also letter structures, writing a letter to Santa.
 The children will continue with daily phonics sessions and spelling skills.
-Children in Year One will consolidate the vowel and consonant digraphs that they learned in Reception and then move onto reading and writing larger words that uses these letters and sounds, including words with adjacent consonants.
-The Year Two children will also be consolidating their learning from the end of Year 1 to ensure they have remembered all the different vowel digraphs and the alternative sounds that different letters can make.
+Children in Year 1 will consolidate the vowel and consonant digraphs that they learned in Reception and then move onto reading and writing larger words that uses these letters and sounds, including words with adjacent consonants.
+Year 2 will also be consolidating their learning from the end of Year 1 to ensure they have remembered all the different vowel digraphs and the alternative sounds that different letters can make.

 Maths